Welcome To Mary's Place Cyber Greetings!

 EASTER TRADITIONS IN CYPRUS

-among the greatest religious feasts in the Orthodox Church.
+Easter is among the greatest religious feasts in the Orthodox Church.

 The solemnity of the Holy Week, the week before Easter, in the Orthodox Church